Red Sox pitcher Rick Porcello is Friday’s Box-Toppers Player of the Day.

 Three other times this season, a pitcher (who appeared as a pitcher in the game) earned Player of the Game honors for batting.

 National League Batter of the Day—David Peralta of the Diamondbacks homered, doubled and went 3-for-4, scoring twice and driving in one run, in the 6-3 win over the Giants.

-Rankings—Astros pitcher Justin Verlander maintained his sixth-place spot in Box-Toppers season player rankings after earning Player of the Game honors Friday.
+Rankings—Astros pitcher Justin Verlander rises from seventh to sixth place in Box-Toppers season player rankings after earning Player of the Game honors Friday.

 Verlander (7.2IP 4H R BB 14K W in the 2-1 win over the Dodgers) earns 1.0 Box-Toppers point, giving him 15.4 for the season, fifth among AL pitchers.

 Verlander reaches 15 Box-Toppers points in a season for the fourth time in his career and the first time since 2012.
 The other three times he did it came with the Tigers:

 2009—15.1 points, sixth among AL pitchers.

 2011—24.4 points, first among AL pitchers, third among all players.